ClayAucoin/codex-lv2-may-2025/guides/week7-ai-models-and-APIs/chatbot-project-levels/chatbot-lv-15.md

 **Need help?** Use our [Help Seeking Form](https://docs.google.com/forms/d/e/1FAIpQLSfrS8kKBrVgH_plH1FEwm7_RXkkY9_Xn_v1Udol3AFYMpL3Rw/viewform?usp=dialog) to get support from your instructors and classmates.

 ## Instructions
 Paste the Hugging Face JavaScript `fetch` snippet into `sendToModel`.
-Replace the API token first (classroom-safe setup).
+Replace the API token first.

 ## 💡 Code Hints

 **Making API calls?** You'll need to use the `fetch` function to call the Hugging Face API.
-Check out the [API Calls section in SNIPPETS.md](./SNIPPETS.md#api-calls) for fetch examples.
+Check out the [API Calls section in SNIPPETS.md](./SNIPPETS.md#api-calls) for fetch examples and the [OpenAI Response Format section](./SNIPPETS.md#openai-response-format) for correct response handling.

 ## ✅ Check
 1. Open your webpage in a browser